atlantis-nova/simtag/README.md

 ![alt text](files/pca-covariate-encoding.png)

-We are still in the process of understanding what are some of the improvements that take plce during this process.
+We are still in the process of understanding which are some of the improvements that take place during this process.

 # using the simtag library